chanzuckerberg/model-template/mlflow_pkg/PACKAGING_INSTRUCTIONS.md

     See the thorough module docstring for `mlflow_packager.py` or get thorough CLI usage documentation by typing `python mlflow_packager.py --help`.

     **NOTE:**
     The script has a `--skip-inference` switch that will package the model and skip the inference step.
 This switch is meant for local testing or for a CI script that will run model packaging and inference in separate steps.

     We **HIGHLY RECOMMEND** you run the `mlflow_packager.py` script **without** the `--skip-inference` switch so that you can verify that the packaged model can indeed run a forward pass!
+You may need to use a machine with a GPU if your model requires one.

     To run the script, you must provide the following arguments:
     - `--model-class`: The fully qualified class name of your `MLflow PythonModel` implementation.
 For example, if your model class is called `TranscriptformerMLflowModel` and it is implemented in the `model_code/transcriptformer_mlflow_model.py` file, then you would provide `model_code.transcriptformer_mlflow_model:TranscriptformerMLflowModel`.